arash-hacker/Blog/qoute101.md

 ⚠️  the point is how you are sticked to fact and iq to be successsfull not how much u r smart xxx ooo	Bigger TST over time, cb on Escape / Tired / Distract.
+	When playing and adding new condit to game, so you will have 10 spot at end and have good holistic vision of board overall. so they can't find peneteration.
 </pre>
 <pre></pre>
 <pre></pre>